Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 ---
 Processes are management containers for threads to execute code.
 There's multiple occasions where I've heard "There's a process running..".
 This is an inaccurate statement.
 A process is never "running".
-A process is simply a container (or manager) resourcing threads.
-Threads are actually "running" or executing code, not processes.
+A process is simply a container (or manager) for providing resources to execute calls.
+Threads are what's actually "running" or executing code, not processes.
 A process consists of the following:
 - A private virtual address space
 - An executable program containing data that can be executed